RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 #### Modifying first block

-Modifying the first block of the ciphertext is done similarly to the previous scenario with two important details that are both connected to the fact that there is no preceding block.
+Modifying the first block of the ciphertext is done similarly to the previous scenario with two important details that are both connected to the fact that there is no preceding block when the first block is concerned.

-1. Instead of preceding block's ciphertext we use IV.
+1. Instead of preceding block's ciphertext we modify IV.
 2. Nothing gets scrambled in the plaintext after deciphering.

 This means that if you have access to IV and can modify it, you'll be able to change the first block of plaintext with no evidence of tampering.
-This is exactly how the challenge is solved.
+This is exactly how our challenge is solved.

 We need to change `Pass: sup3r31337.
 Don't loose it!` to `Pass: notAs3cre7.
-Don't loose it!`.
-We can use the Python function from the previous example and input IV instead of the preceding block, otherwise it's exactly the same:
+Don't loose it!`, and we are also given the IV which we'll need to modify.
+We can use the Python function from the previous example and input IV instead of the preceding block; the function itself is unchanged:

 ```
 >>> def mod_block(plaintext, mod, prev_block):